orbeon/orbeon-forms-doc/form-builder/mcp.md

 ### Orbeon Forms

-Set the following property 3 properties in your `properties-local.xml`:
+Set the following three properties in your `properties-local.xml`:

 1. The first enables the MCP server (it is disabled by default).
 2. The second sets the password used to sign the token.
 You need to set the value of this property to a secure password.
 Should you, in the future, want to revoke all tokens issued, simply change this password.